Skip to Main Content

 Peak-Season Glacier Crew Scramble

 A high-end commercial shoot needed a certified glacier guide, an ice cave safety coordinator, and two 4x4 drivers with highland experience for a five-day shoot starting in ten days.
-It was July — peak season — and most qualified glacier personnel were already booked on tourism operations or other productions.
+It was July — peak season — and most qualified glacier staff were already booked on tourism operations or other shoots.
 Our fixer contacted certified guides across the south coast and Vatnajokull area, identified two who had a gap between tourism bookings, and negotiated adjusted scheduling to accommodate the production's dates.
-For the ice cave safety role, the fixer drew on a relationship with a search-and-rescue volunteer who had extensive cave experience and was available for the dates.
-The 4x4 drivers came from a network of highland transport operators the fixer had worked with on previous productions.
+For the ice cave safety role, the fixer drew on a relationship with a search-and-rescue helper who had extensive cave experience and was ready for the dates.
+The 4x4 drivers came from a network of highland transport operators the fixer had worked with on previous shoots.
 All four positions were confirmed within 48 hours.
 A production attempting this from abroad — without knowing who holds glacier certifications, who has availability in peak season, or who can safely operate in ice caves — would not have assembled this team in ten days, or potentially at all.

 The National Park Permit Turnaround